ssokolova/copilot-testing/labs.md

 ![using the shortcut command to gen tests](./images/ct07b.png?raw=true "using the shortcut command to gen tests")

 3. After running the command, Copilot generates some basic assert-based tests.
 The tests may first be shown in a pop up dialog window.
 You can add them into a separate file by accepting them using the the checkmark control in the upper right of the dialog.
+(You can  close that dialog afterwards.)

 ![proposed tests into new file](./images/ct70.png?raw=true "proposed tests into new file")